 Many of our most avid swimmers will avoid getting their feet wet on a land walk!
 We spend as much time as your dog needs to build his or her confidence around the pool.
 We do not let a dog get panicked.
 It may take a few sessions until your dog is comfortable enough to fully swim, though most dogs adapt quite quickly to this environment.
 (And yes, even shelties can learn to enjoy swimming!)

 What can I do at home afterwards to help maintain his fitness / weight loss?

+Talk to your vet about diet.
 Take regular walks, runs, and regular swims as possible.
 We can show you some exercises and tricks to do with your dog to help with core muscle stability.
 Don’t free feed!
 Regulate treats.
 Do trick training.
 Play with your dogs!